Julian S. Carr: Dispute over Carr's historical legacy

-I do not disagree with Sturkey's contention that Carr was a white supremacist and thus racist by our standards.
+"I do not disagree with Sturkey's contention that Carr was a white supremacist and thus racist by our standards.
 That said, I fail to understand his larger point.
 The vast majority of white southerners – indeed, white Americans – during the period in which Carr lived were white supremacists and racists by our standards.
 The vast majority did not, however, make pioneering innovations in business, did not bring about profound changes in the economy, and did not provide opportunities for generations of people (some of whom were African-American) to raise their living standards.
 Carr was exceptionally philanthropic to numerous causes and institutions....
 History is tragedy, not melodrama, and all of us have feet of clay.
 Martin Luther, especially in his later writings, was clearly anti-Semitic; Martin Luther King Jr. was a notorious philanderer and a plagiarist to boot.
 George Washington was a slave-owner; Abraham Lincoln was by our standards racist and white supremacist.
 Do they deserve to be disappeared too?
 Pace Mr. Sturkey, the answer is no. These men were four of the greatest beings in our history.
-Though hardly in their league, Julian Carr, on balance, was a force for good and deserves honorable remembrance too.
+Though hardly in their league, Julian Carr, on balance, was a force for good and deserves honorable remembrance too."

 Removal of Carr's name

-"'Carr-washing' has become a popular trend in Durham and Chapel Hill, as Julian Carr's name is taken off buildings, such as the Durham Performing Arts Center.
-His self-presentation, at the dedication of the Confederate Monument (Silent Sam) as proud to use violence to maintain white supremacy, has sparked a movement.
-The speech has been quoted at Black Lives Matter Movements, and secondhand sources say it was referenced at the University of Virginia march.
-Carr's slave count is undocumented other than those who labored for his companies, but his White Supremacist ties are undeniable."
+During the late 2010s through 2020, "'Carr-washing' became a popular trend in Durham and Chapel Hill, defined as the removal of Julian Carr's name from prominent buildings that he either donated or had been honored by, such as the Durham Performing Arts Center.